 Hillary Luehring-Jones is a graduate of Connecticut College, where she studied film and digital media.
 Before joining Braver Angels, Hillary was an event planner working specifically with nonprofit organizations, and later wrote for a popular news website.

 Blake Lundquist is a web developer and educator based in Seattle.
 He builds and researches applications that create a healthier and more equitable internet, and teaches front-end engineering.

 Donna Nielsen Murphy develops nationwide initiatives, and is currently working on Online 1:1 Conversations.
 She has been an economist in both the public and private sector, most recently at the U.S. State Department, and is the author of three books.

 Ciaran O’Connor leads marketing, digital, and communications strategy for Braver Angels.
 Before joining Braver Angels in June 2017, Ciaran served as a staffer on the 2012 Obama campaign and the 2016 Clinton campaign, and worked as a political consultant at Precision Strategies.
 A native New Yorker, Ciaran holds a BA in public policy from Duke University.

 Luke Nathan Phillips is a writer and editor living in the Washington D.C. area, whose life’s quest is to better understand America, and help Americans to understand America a little better.
 He’s done odd jobs in journalism, restaurants, band gigs, campaigns, tourism, conservation, and museums.

-Steve Saltwick is a bio-psychologist whose career took a path through high-tech on six continents.
-He studies the guiding principles of the mammalian brain especially as it relates to artificial intelligence.
+Steve Saltwick partners with Lynn Heady to catalyze the growth and impact of our field organization (local Alliances and the 50 States).
+He is a bio-psychologist whose career took a path through high-tech on six continents.
+He researches the guiding principles of the mammalian brain.
 He has published in SCIENCE but prefers to dote on his first grandchild and two border collies.

 Moderator Call Coordinator